saifeldeen-bio/Prokaryome/README.md

 - `Samtools`
 - `Pilon`
 - `Ragtag`

 The remaining tools are pulled from Docker Hub, so there is no need to install them separately.

-2. Istall `Cromwell` since it is the execution engine that compile and run WDL workflows.
+2. Install `Cromwell` since it is the execution engine that compile and run WDL workflows.

 - Using conda
 ```bash